-Social Participation: There were some concerns about learning about available social events and about the lack of variety that these events offer.
+Social Participation: There were some concern about learning about social events and about the lack of range of events and activities being sufficiently varied.

 Technology: There were no major concerns with technology for villagers and findings demonstrated the 96 percent of households have Internet and large number of people have and do comfortably use technology.